MichaelShires/MichaelShires.github.io/_pages/about_shires.md

 ## Penn State

-I started taking classes online at Pennsylvania State University - World Campus in the spring of 2021.
-I've completed 80 credits as of the fall of 2023, and will be finishing my degree in the spring of 2025.
+I started taking classes online at Pennsylvania State University - World Campus in the spring of 2021 to pursue a B.S. in Software Engineering.
+I've completed 111 credits as of the summer of 2024, and will be finishing my degree in the spring of 2025.

-## Career Goals

-My career goals are to pursue a PhD in computer engineering focusing in reliable computing or computer architecture.
-I would like to contribute to critical applications such as reactor protection complex's in a manner that focuses on reliability and testability.

-Because of Navy Tuition Assistance I'm able to leave the service with my undergraduate degree completed and all four years of my G.I.
-Bill still available.
-Because of this, funding is not a concern for me.

 ## Myself

-I've been married to my wife Emma for just over four years, and while we don't have any children we have a beautiful kitten and dog, Ham and Izzie respectively.
-I enjoy baking, reading, and spending time with my family.
+I've been married to my wife Emma for just over four years, and while we don't have any children we have two beautiful cats, Ham and Peanut.